 3. Fill one trash bag.
-Early in our journey towards simplicity, one of my favorite decluttering techniques was to grab a simple large trash bag and see how quickly I could fill it.
+Early in our journey towards simplicity, one of my favorite decluttering techniques was grabbing a large trash bag and seeing how quickly I could fill it.
 While much of what I collected was trash, this could also be used to fill a bag for Goodwill.

 4. Try the Oprah Winfrey Closet Hanger Experiment.
 While this idea didn’t originate with Oprah, she was the one to help give it notoriety.
 To help identify wardrobe pieces to clear out, hang all of your clothes with the hangers in the reverse direction.
 After you wear an item, return it to the closet with the hanger facing the correct direction.
-After six months, you’ll have a clear picture of which clothes you can easily discard.
+After six months, you’ll clearly see which clothes you can easily discard.

 5. Change your perspective.
 Unclutterer offers a powerful approach to decluttering when they offer a number of strategies to help you change your perspective and begin to notice some clutter that you may have missed.
 Among their ideas: take photos of your house, invite over a toddler, or ask the boss to meet in your office.
 With all of the examples, the hope is to cause you to see your home in a new light.

 6. Take the 12-12-12 Challenge.
-A simple task of locating 12 items to throw away, 12 items to donate, and 12 items to be returned to their proper home can be a really fun and exciting way to quickly organize 36 things in your house.
+A simple task of locating 12 items to throw away, 12 items to donate, and 12 items to return to their proper home can be a fun and exciting way to quickly organize 36 things in your house.
 On more than one occasion, this challenge actually became a quick competition between my wife and I… and your kids don’t have to be too old to participate as well.

 7. Experiment with Project 333.
 Courtney Carver has made a part-time job out of challenging people to wear only 33 articles of clothing for 3 months.
-If 33 articles of clothing seems too little, adjust the rules as you need.
-The important thing is to challenge yourself to live with less and see what you learn from the experiment.
+If 33 articles of clothing seem too little, adjust the rules as you need.
+Challenging yourself to live with less is important, and seeing what you learn from the experiment.